 - 34.15.1 The towplane will tow the competitor to the altitude appropriate for that flight (no more than 5,000 feet or less than 2,500 feet).
-The towplane will then position the glider perpendicular to the X axis (base leg) on the side of the box downwind from the official wind direction.
-If the glider pilot does not release on the first pass, the towplane will initiate a turn away from the box and, staying as close as possible to the box, re-entry on the base leg as before.
+The towplane will then position the glider perpendicular to the axis on which the sequence is designed to start.
+If the glider pilot does not release on the first pass, the towplane will initiate a turn away from the box and, staying as close as possible to the box, reenter on the base leg as before.
 The glider pilot must release before the end of the second pass when clearance to release had been given, unless given permission by the Chief Judge to remain on tow. - 34.15.2 The pilot may reposition the glider after release and prior to signaling.
 If conditions warrant, the glider may release tow prior to being cleared into the aerobatic box by the Chief Judge.
 In that case, the glider pilot shall advise the Chief Judge of their intention to release early and may use thermals to maintain altitude prior to being cleared into the box.
 If sufficient altitude cannot be maintained prior to being cleared into the box, the glider will return to the airport and land.
 In that case, a reflight will be granted without penalty. - 34.15.3 The towplane and glider pilots must monitor the frequency assigned by the Chief Judge at the Program Briefing and follow all directions issued by the Chief Judge during the approach to the box.
 Glider and towplane pilots shall use the appropriate air-to-air signals in the event of radio failure in either aircraft.